Spaced Repetition Technique

 How to Integrate the Two Methods

-1. The Flashcard Rule: You have the flashcards made for the scheduled learning; take them out.
+• The Flashcard Rule: Take out your flashcards for the scheduled learning.
 But instead of directly flipping through them for a review, try to remember and write the concept mentioned in them.
 Write them down, and only once you're done should you flip the flashcard.

-3. Use Cloze Deletions: Many apps (like Anki and RemNote) allow you to create "fill-in-the-blank" questions.
-Use them to convert the topic in question into FAQ’s where you would be answering the queries for revisions.
+• Use Cloze Deletions: Many apps like Anki and RemNote allow you to create "fill-in-the-blank" questions.
+Use them to convert the topic into FAQs where you would be answering the queries for revisions.
 This also enforces Active Recall during your scheduled review.

 Conclusion